Dr. Alex Stone, DPT, CSCS

 They include:

-• The auto-shutoff after 3 minutes indicates that you need to move the device to a different spot.
+• The auto-shutoff after 3 minutes indicates that you should move the device to a different location.

 • Pressure detection – the device automatically shuts off when the vacuum pressure exceeds 60 kPa.